Skip to main content

 About Work-Study

 The Federal Work-Study (FWS) program is a federal need-based financial aid program developed by the U.S. Congress and administered at Northwestern University by the Work-Study Office, part of Undergraduate Financial Aid.
 Because of this, students cannot apply for FWS separately.
-Eligibility is determined annually by the student's financial aid office.
+Eligibility is determined annually by the student's financial aid office based on students' FAFSA information and in consideration of other metrics including annual program funding levels, average hourly wages, and average hours worked by students.
+The university strives to ensure that as many students as possible are presented with the opportunity in their financial aid packages.
 Generally, students must be U.S. citizens, demonstrate financial need, and be enrolled in school at least half-time.
 Participants must also meet federal, state, or employer-specific employment conditions before beginning work in an FWS position.

-The purpose of FWS at Northwestern is to encourage part-time employment for students with financial need to meet their educational costs, gain skills and work experience related to their academic or career interests, and foster relations between and within the University and the community.
-Additionally, FWS students provide essential support to many Northwestern schools and campus departments, community organizations, and government agencies in Evanston.
-Students paid with FWS wages should never replace employees in the workplace.
+The purpose of FWS at Northwestern is to encourage and offer part-time employment opportunities for students to meet their educational costs, gain relevant skills and experience to their academic or career interests, and foster relations between and within the University and the community.
+Likewise, FWS students provide essential support to many on-campus units and off-campus community organizations and government agencies.

-It is the student's responsibility to browse the jobs list and find an opportunity that fits their employment interests, career goals, and academic interests.
+Students may browse the Northwestern Student Job Board to find opportunities that fit their employment interests, career goals, and academic interests.
 Students are not placed in jobs, nor is employment guaranteed.
-Employment and payroll records and processes are created and managed by Northwestern's Human Resource Office
+Employment and payroll records and processed, created, and managed by Northwestern's Human Resource Office

 To learn more, review the history of the program and student eligibility and earning guidelines.
 Also, see the Federal Work-Study page on the Undergraduate Financial Aid website.